PelionIoT/nanostack-border-router/README.md

 }
 ```

 You can select your preferred option through the configuration file (field `backhaul-driver` in the `config` section).
-The value `SLIP` includes the SLIP driver, while the value `ETH` compiles the border router application with Nanostack native Ethernet backhaul support. `EMAC` uses the board's default mbed OS network driver, which must be EMAC-based (derived from EMACInterface).
+The value `SLIP` includes the SLIP driver, and the value `ETH` compiles the border router application with Nanostack native Ethernet backhaul support. `EMAC` uses the board's default Mbed OS network driver, which must be EMAC-based (derived from EMACInterface).

 You can define the MAC address on the backhaul interface manually (field `backhaul-mac-src` value `CONFIG`).
 Alternatively, you can use the MAC address provided by the development board (field `backhaul-mac-src` value `BOARD`).
 By default, the backhaul driver is set to `EMAC` and the MAC address source is `BOARD`.